jj-the-one/Music-Jam---Super-Project/README.md

 ## 📌 Overview
 Welcome to the **Music Jam Super Project**!
-This repository brings together ideas, inspirations, and resources for creating and exploring music projects.
+This repository is used to house a collection and make sure this project is done on time!

 ## 🎧 Sources & Inspirations
 - [YouTube: Video 1](https://www.youtube.com/watch?v=cZzf1FQQFA0)